Why buy a teardrop brand new when you can build your own for half the price?

 For extra charm, he attached a fleur de lis on each window, found at Hobby Lobby, using multiple screws and metal ‘staples’ from Home Depot.

 On the other side, it’s time to start planning out your vital air circulation.
-You may want to add in a small fan, and air conditioner for when you stop at parks with electricity.
+You may want to add in a small fan and an air conditioner for when you stop at parks with electricity.

 He also added screens, and a larger fleur de lis on this side as well.